|

 be compatible with adjacent coastal areas.

-the SMP divides the shoreline of England & Wales into a series of cells
+divide the shoreline of England & Wales into a series of cells and

-shoreline from Durlston Bay to Hurst Spit is known as
+shoreline covered by the local SMP stretches from Durlston Bay to Hurst Spit, known

 Subcell 5F.